JustinHowe/userscripts/README.md

 * v1.79 | Added handling for if somebody posts an event with 24hr time greater than the 12'th hour and adds a PM as well.
 Such events will not advance +12 hours in the future because of the PM now.

 * v1.80 | Added more styling for event blocks that have invalid title formats.

+* v1.81 | Updated countdown timer text to exclude minutes if minute is 0 and hour > 0.
+Ex: 4 HRS, 0 MIN will show as 4 HRS.

+* v1.82 | Updated In Progress events to show, "JUST STARTED" or "STARTED n HRS, m MIN AGO" instead of "IN PROGRESS".

+* v1.84 | Cosmetic changes with text.